timc3/redmine-shuttle-chrome-extension/README.rst

 Or if you are going to install the CRX

-1. Click on the .crx file
+1. Click on the https://github.com/downloads/timc3/redmine-shuttle-chrome-extension/redmine-shuttle.crx file
 2. Discard the warning.

 Setup